Adapalene Cream 0.1%

 Initially, you may experience peeling of the skin, with redness and even a mild stinging sensation.
 If you experience bad irritation, apply it less frequently.

 Sometimes, your acne may seem to get worse during the first two to three weeks.
-This is a normal reaction.
+This is a normal reaction called purging.
 If you continue using this medicine, you will notice improvement.
 The best results may be achieved after four to seven weeks of treatment.
+In a clinical study, patients reported up to an 87% decrease in acne after 12 weeks of use.

 Inform your healthcare professional if: